-East Ballina KMP
+3.4.3 East Ballina KMP

-The East Ballina KMP recognises a very small population as an outlier population.
-Little is known about koalas in this area, and their potential for continuing as a viable population.
+The East Ballina KMP recognises the presence of a very small population, the establishment of which probably preceded construction of the recently upgraded Pacific Highway Ballina Bypass.
+Little is known about koalas in this area, particularly their capacity to persist as a viable population.
 Management actions within this Plan aim to improve understanding and monitoring of the koala population in East Ballina, to inform reviews of this CKPoM and support development of future management objectives.

-The management objectives are:-
+The management objectives in this Precinct are:-

-- to monitor the use of the area by koalas with the aim of reviewing the provisions of this Plan for this KMP if required, and - to minimise threats to the persistence of the population.
+- To monitor the use of the area by koalas with the aim of reviewing the provisions of this Plan for this KMP if required, and - b) To minimise threats to the persistence of the population.

 Most vegetated land is held in public ownership here, although the only mapped area of Primary Koala Habitat is situated at North Angels Beach.
-There are possible adverse impacts from road strike and uncontrolled domestic animals or feral animals.
+There are likely adverse impacts from road strike and uncontrolled domestic dogs.
 Management actions will focus on these aspects in the initial phase of the Plan's implementation.